MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-destinations.md

 1. Provide the required details and select **Save** to create the export.

-### To define a new export based on an existing one:
+### To define a new export based on an existing one

 1. Select the export you want to base the new on on by activating it in the list of exports.